-Last Saturday I performed close up magic at the Association of Dutch Business people annual Gala Dinner.
+Last Saturday I performed close-up magic at the Association of Dutch Business people’s annual Gala Dinner.
 It was hosted at the Tamarind Hill restaurant.
 The group consisted of about 150 guests most of them from the Netherlands.
-One might think that a German magician Singapore isn’t a good match for a dutch event but even at football matches the 2 groups can celebrate together – just look at the last world cup.
-The setting for this event was very nice and the guests where receptive to the performance.
-I like venues where people are seated at big tables from 10-15 this doesn’t feel anymore like a close up performance but rather a parlor show in a living room.
-If you interested on information on how to get the most out of entertainment you hire for your corporate event please check out this article:
+One might think that a German magician in Singapore isn’t a good match for a dutch event but even at football matches the 2 groups can celebrate together – just look at the last world cup.
+The setting for this event was very nice and the guests were receptive to the performance.
+I like venues where people are seated at big tables from 10-15 this doesn’t feel anymore like a close-up performance but rather a parlor show in a living room.
+If you are interested in information on how to get the most out of entertainment you hire for your corporate event please check out this article:

 10 Tips for a successful engagement of corporate entertainment Singapore

 Part 2 of 3 on tips how to get the most out of corporate entertainment Singapore that you engage for your events.

 While tall center pieces look beautiful , they can also obstruct the view of your guests.
 This is also a barrier for inter-table communication.
 When your guests cannot see what is going on at the stage they will lose interest and start talking among themselves and this will have a negative impact on the performance.
 If tall centerpieces cannot be avoided then make sure that you ask the banqueting staff to place them to one side before the show and return them after the show has ended.

 Whether it is a free bar or not, people at events enjoy drinking.
 But people moving around during a stage show are disruptive to everyone in the room.
 The best way to handle this is to have the bar closed during the stage show.
 We recommend covering the bar with a table cloth, allowing people to see at a distance that the bar is currently closed.
 Furthermore don’t have the bar at different location than where the show will take place.
 Especially after dinner your guests will be there instead of watch the performance that you paid for.